lacojim/FreeFactoryQT/docs/readme.txt

-This is a work in progress.
+The Documentation project is a work in progress but fairly up to date.